 - As an executive, keep yourself accountable and review your personal responsibilities for maintaining the brand.
 Do not accept bribes and train your staff so that they do not tell passengers to flush their therapy hamsters.
 Pay employees a wee bit more and really have a stellar team as the face of your organization because anyone of those low-paid, untrained, demoralized employees could be your next PR disaster.

-- Do not be so desperate to be number one or to feel the hot flash of 15 minutes of fame that you do something ridiculous, or worse, boring, online.
-When someone suggests a wild idea, ask yourself and all the people you take advice from, why hasn’t anyone done this.
-Perhaps looking at it from another vantage-point will help you see what a horrible idea it is to have a rich, white, young celebrity be the voice of minority race issue on behalf of your organization.
+- Do not be so desperate to be number one or to feel the hot flash of 15 minutes of fame that you do something ridiculous online.
+When someone suggests a wild idea, ask yourself and all the people you take advice from, why hasn’t anyone done this before?
+Perhaps looking at it from another vantage-point will help you see, for example, what a horrible idea it is to have a rich, white, young celebrity be the voice of a minority race issue on behalf of your organization.

 - Understand gender and diversity issues.
 Look around your office and do the math on the number of men and women that you see in each role.
 Once that’s about 50/50, go ask some of those women to join your important meetings and teams.
 Then make them feel welcome and listen to their feedback.
 Do not discount their experience, but weave it into the fabric of your culture.
 The next day, do the same with brown people, black people, and anyone you might guess is different than you and your leadership team.
 Keep going until all the ‘others’ have been included in your big decisions and have an ongoing power within your organization.

-- Chill out on your dependence on the celebrities CEO and other influencers.
+- Chill out on your dependence on the celebrity CEO and other influencers.
 Train your executive suite to not only avoid a social media scandal but that they are responsible for avoiding them.
-Have real ethics training, clauses, and real repercussions.
+Have real ethics training, clauses, and real repercussions for violations.
 Do not pay anyone millions and millions of dollars if they continue to blow up the news cycle.
 Let HR and PR run amok across all disciplines to ensure an ethical culture.
 Make human responsibility part of any celebrities compensation package.
 Hire well and fire fast.
-Do not keep your CEO after he continues to make racist comments.
-Stop trying to be in and just do right.
+Do not keep your CEO after he continues to make racist comments or harass employees.
+Stop trying to be in and just do the right thing right.

 - Do not allow any personalities to take the brand over.
 Founder, celebrity, reality TV star — no one gets to hijack the brand.
-Level the playing field internally so that one brazen personality cannot take the whole thing down.
-Build an organization that values humility over pomp.
-Reward the quiet kind people.
+Level the playing field internally so that one brazen personality cannot take the whole organization down.
+Build a culture that values humility over pomp.
+Reward the quiet, kind people.